IamDawid/ReactJSeasons/README.md

 ## Testing

 You can override your your Geolocation in your browser's Developer's Tools to alter the result.
-Accepting or Denyin the location prompt in your browser will allow you to see error handling.
+Accepting or denying the location prompt in your browser will allow you to see error handling.

 ## Built With